Transport in Paris: Fiacres, Taxis

 Early in the 17th century, the first wheeled one-horse carriages with drivers for hire, called fiacres, were introduced in Paris.
 Several companies existed, and rates were set by the Parlement of Paris in 1666.
 There were thirty-three stations around Paris where they could be hired.
 Their numbers increase from 45 in 1804 to 900 in 1818 to 2600 in over ten thousand in 1900, about the time for the first automobile taxis were introduced.
 The last horse-drawn fiacre disappeared in 1922.

-The first automobile taxicabs were introduced in Paris in 1898; there were eighteen in service during the 1900 Exposition, and more than four hundred by 1907, though they were still outnumbered by fiacres.
+The first automobile taxicabs were introduced in Paris in 1898.
+There were eighteen in service during the 1900 Exposition, and more than four hundred by 1907, though they were still outnumbered by fiacres.
 Paris taxis played a memorable part in World War I, carrying French soldiers to the front in the First Battle of the Marne in 1914.
 There were more than ten thousand taxis in Paris in 1949.

 The Omnibus, Autobus

 The horse-drawn omnibus, a large square coach with rows of seats inside, carrying between 12 and 18 passengers each, was introduced in Paris in 1828.
-They ran from seven in the morning until seven in the evening (until midnight on the Grands Boulevards).
+They ran from seven in the morning until seven in the evening, until midnight on the Grands Boulevards.
 By 1840 there were twenty-three omnibus lines operated by thirteen different companies.
 In 1855, Emperor Napoleon III ordered all the lines consolidated into a single company, the Compagnie Générale des omnibus.

 The Tramway

 Beginning in 1852, the omnibus faced competition from the horse-drawn tramway, which ran on a track.
 The first tramway line ran from the Place de la Concorde to Passy, and, since it was modeled after the tramway system of New York, it was known as the chemin de fer Americain, or American railway.
 Additional lines were built between 1855 and 1857 between Rueil and Port-Marly and between Sèvres and Versailles.
 The first steam-driven trams were tried from 1876, but they were too costly and were not a success.

-The first electric tramway line was opened in April 1892 between Saint-Denis and the Madeleine; but in 1900 most public transport was still horse-drawn; on the 89 omnibus lines and 34 tramway lines in 1900, there were 1,256 horse-drawn vehicles, and just 490 electric trams.
+The first electric tramway line was opened in April 1892 between Saint-Denis and the Madeleine.
+In 1900, most public transport was still horse-drawn.
+On the 89 omnibus lines and 34 tramway lines in 1900, there were 1,256 horse-drawn vehicles, and just 490 electric trams.

-By 1914, the however, the situation had changed dramatically; all of the tramway cars were electric, and the network of tramway lines covered the entire city, except for the Champs-Élysées, the avenue de l'Opera, and the Grands Boulevards.
-Soon afterwards, however, the tramways faced growing competition from automobiles, and the trams were blamed for slowing down traffic.
+By 1914, the situation had changed dramatically.
+All of the tramway cars were electric, and the network of tramway lines covered the entire city, except for the Champs-Élysées, the avenue de l'Opera, and the Grands Boulevards.
+Soon afterwards, the tramways faced growing competition from automobiles, and the trams were blamed for slowing down traffic.
 In 1929, the Municipal Council decided to replace the trams with motorbuses.
 On 15 May 1937, the last tram ran between porte de Vincennes and the Porte de Saint-Cloud.

-Trams made a comeback beginning in 1990s, when the city decided to encourage more clean-energy modes of transport, and opened nine new Paris-suburb tram lines.
+Trams made a comeback beginning in the 1990s, when the city decided to encourage more clean-energy modes of transport, and opened nine new Paris-suburb tram lines.